walt-id/waltid-identity/waltid-libraries/protocols/waltid-wallet-sdk-ios/README.md

 for the app's review UI. `WalletConfiguration` uses `Locale.preferredLanguages` by default and also accepts an explicit locale order.

+Issuance uses DPoP when the authorization server advertises supported algorithms by default.
+For an issuer that does not support DPoP, pass `dpopMode: .disabled` in `IssuanceRequest`; this omits both the authorization request binding and issuance request proofs.

 ## Local persistence

 `WalletConfiguration()` uses managed persistence by default.
 The SDK opens an encrypted SQLDelight database through SQLCipher and manages the per-wallet database key internally in iOS Keychain.
 Apps using the normal Swift facade do not pass database key material.